 ||A glossary of commonly used terms within CWE.
 CWE tries to use a restricted vocabulary to minimize inconsistency.

 ||This document includes some of the core concepts underlying how CWE classifies and represents weaknesses.
-These concepts directly influence how weaknesses are described by the MITRE CWE Team.
+These concepts directly influence how weaknesses are described by the CWE Team.